missionpinball/mpf-docs/docs/code/api_reference/core/switch_controller.md

 Parameters:

 * **obj** – The switch object.
-* **state** – Boolean or int of state of the switch you’re processing, True/1 is active, False/0 is inactive.
+* **state** – Boolean or int of state of the switch you're processing, True/1 is active, False/0 is inactive.
-* **logical** – Boolean which specifies whether the ‘state’ argument represents the “physical” or “logical” state of the switch.
-If True, a 1 means this switch is active and a 0 means it’s inactive, regardless of the NC/NO configuration of the switch.
-If False, then the state parameter passed will be inverted if the switch is configured to be an ‘NC’ type.
+* **logical** – Boolean which specifies whether the 'state' argument represents the “physical” or “logical” state of the switch.
+If True, a 1 means this switch is active and a 0 means it's inactive, regardless of the NC/NO configuration of the switch.
+If False, then the state parameter passed will be inverted if the switch is configured to be an 'NC' type.
 Typically the hardware will send switch states in their raw (logical=False) states, but other interfaces like the keyboard and OSC will use logical=True.
 * **timestamp** – Timestamp when this switch change happened.

 This is the method that is called by the platform driver whenever a switch changes state.
-It’s also used by the “other” modules that activate switches, including the keyboard and OSC interfaces.
+It's also used by the “other” modules that activate switches, including the keyboard and OSC interfaces.
 State 0 means the switch changed from active to inactive, and 1 means it changed from inactive to active.
-(The hardware & platform code handles NC versus NO switches and translates them to ‘active’ versus ‘inactive’.)
+(The hardware & platform code handles NC versus NO switches and translates them to 'active' versus 'inactive'.)

 `register_switch(switch: mpf.devices.switch.Switch)`